MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>SQL Database</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>Connector for SQL servers, such as Oracle, Microsoft SQL or Postgres.
-Indexes and interpretes records from database tables and views in near real time.</p>
+Indexes and interprets records from database tables and views in near real time.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-sql-database-connector"><font color="0065BA">More details</font></a>
                         </p>